Treblesteph/oh-data-source-template/README.md

 1. install the Python package  [virtualenv](https://virtualenv.pypa.io/en/stable/), using pip: `pip install virtualenv` or `pip2 install virtualenv`
 2. navigate to your project folder for this template repo, and enter the command `virtualenv -v --python=python2.7 .env_oh_project`

-This creates a folder named `.env_oh_project` in the project directory which will contain the Python executable files and a copy of the pip library. *Make sure to add this folder to the `.gitignore` so it does not get uploaded when you push your changes*.
+This creates a folder named `.env_oh_project` in the project directory which will contain the Python executable files and a copy of the pip library.

+*Make sure to add this folder to the `.gitignore` so it does not get uploaded when you push your changes*.

 This virtual environment will be used for the remainder of this tutorial.
 To use it, we first need to activate, by entering the command `source oh_project/bin/activate`.

 ***Note that whenever you open a new terminal tab or window, you will need to activate the virtual environment again.
 If you are unsure whether you are working within the virtual environment, you can check by entering the command `echo $VIRTUAL_ENV`, this should return the name of the virtual environment that you are working in, or a blank line if you are not in a virtual environment.***

 Virtual environments can be deactivated by simply entering the command `deactivate`.
+To learn more about virtual environments and tools for managing them, check out [the Python docs](http://docs.python-guide.org/en/latest/dev/virtualenvs/#virtualenvironments-ref).

 ### Installing dependancies

-First make sure that you are inside your virtual environment (try `echo $VIRTUAL_ENV`) for this project, and that you have navigated to the project folder.
+First make sure that you are inside your virtual environment for this project (try `echo $VIRTUAL_ENV`), and that you have navigated to the project folder.
 Next you can install all dependancies with:

 `pip install -r requirements.txt`